 2. In a separate bowl, combine the wet ingredients and stir until combined.

-3. Add the dry ingredients to the wet ingredients and whisk until smooth.
+3. Add the dry ingredients to the wet ingredients and whisk until you have a smooth batter.

 4. Set aside to thicken for 5-10 minutes.

-5. Heat a griddle over medium heat and spray with avocado oil.
-Use a 1/4 cup measuring cup to scoop out the pancakes onto the griddle.
+5. Heat a griddle over medium heat and spray with avocado oil or cooking spray.
+Use a 1/4 cup measuring cup to scoop out a 1/4 cup of batter onto the griddle.
 Cook the pancakes for 2-3 minutes until bubbles start to form on top, then they are ready to flip.
-Flip and cook for an additional 2-3 minutes on the other side.
+Flip and cook for an additional 2-3 minutes on the other side until golden brown.

 6. Repeat these steps for the 2nd batch.
-Top with butter & maple syrup or fruit of choice and enjoy!
+Top your perfect protein pancakes with butter & maple syrup or fresh fruit of choice and enjoy!

 pancakes being flipped on a griddle